pumpedlunch/uma-docs/developers/in-depth-tutorial-insurance-claims-arbitration.md

         oo.requestPrice(priceIdentifier, timestamp, ancillaryData, currency, 0);
 ```

-Before the proposal is made Optimistic Oracle allows the requesting contract (this Insurance Arbitrator) to set additional parameters like bonding, liveness and callback settings.
-This requires passing the same `priceIdentifier`, `timestamp` and `ancillaryData` parameters to identify the request.
+Before the proposal is made the Optimistic Oracle allows the requesting contract (this Insurance Arbitrator) to set additional parameters like bonding, liveness, and callback settings.
+This requires passing the same `priceIdentifier`, `timestamp`, and `ancillaryData` parameters to identify the request.

 Total bond to be pulled from the claim initiator consists of Optimistic Oracle proposer bond and final fee for the relevant `currency` token.
 This contract sets proposer bond as fixed percentage (constant `oracleBondPercentage`) from `insuredAmount`.
 When calling `setBond` method the Optimistic Oracle calculates and returns the total bond that would be pulled when making proposal: